AGREEMENT RENEWING AN ALLIANCE

 - To speak, exhibit, or appear at OSHA's, PR OSHA's or CIAPR's conferences, local meetings, or other outreach or educational events.

 An implementation team made up of representatives of each organization will meet to develop a plan of action, determine working procedures, and identify the roles and responsibilities of the participants.
 In addition, they will meet at least three times per year to track and share information on activities and results in achieving the goals of the Alliance.
-OSHA team members will include representatives of the Puerto Rico Area Office and any other appropriate offices.
-OSHA will encourage State Plan States' and OSHA On-site Consultation Projects' participation on the team.
+OSHA team members will include representatives of the Puerto Rico Area Office and the PR OSHA Voluntary Programs Division.

 This agreement will remain in effect for two years: Any signatory may terminate it for any reason at any time, provided they give 30 days written notice.
 This agreement may be modified at any time with the written concurrence of all signatories.